-The Karman S-Ergo 105 Lightweight Wheelchair comes with the unique S-Ergo (intelligent S-shaped ergonomic seating).
+The Karman S-Ergo 105 Lightweight Wheelchair comes with the unique S-Ergo, which is an intelligent S-shaped ergonomic comfortable wheelchair seating.
 This wheelchair features a tube in the center footplate that provides better leg support.
 The foldable backrest and seat make it easy to carry this wheelchair while traveling.

 The antibacterial upholstery controls and eliminates odor and unsightly stains.
 The ergonomic handrim enhances comfort and mobility so that you are able to propel the chair with minimal effort.
 The wide arm pad offers comfortable support to the elbow and reduces the risk of developing ulcers and scoliosis.